10 painless measurable ways to reduce your carbon footprint

 The same carbon emissions released by driving the longest drivable distance on Earth 3 times!

-But why should we be concerned about our carbon footprint?
+But why should we be concerned about our carbon impact?

 Numbers aside, changing our lifestyle will inspire others to do the same.